SciML/SciMLDocs/docs/src/showcase/missing_physics.md

 # [Auto-complete mechanistic models by embedding machine learning into differential equations](@id autocomplete)

+One of the most time consuming parts of modeling is building the model.
+How do you know when your model is correct?
+When you

 ```@example ude
 # SciML Tools
 using OrdinaryDiffEq, ModelingToolkit, DataDrivenDiffEq, SciMLSensitivity, DataDrivenSparse